 I launched The Very Good Bra on Kickstarter in May 2018 and guess what?
 Over 700 of you came and bought that bra within 30 days which proved to me that many of you are prepared to buy less buy better, and to shop with your conscience.

-But everyone wanted MORE zero-waste!
-And for their men too!
-So I got to thinking about Christmas and all the waste involved in that.
+Choosing all natural components, including not just the base fabric, but also the sewing thread, labelling, and accessories, is an expensive option but one that helps me sleep at night, and that I hope will help you sleep well too.
 I fully understand that the cost of zero post-consumer-waste products can be prohibitive for many, but at present there are so few manufacturers producing the components we need that they remain painfully expensive.
-Its only by continuing to create a market for these products that we collectively put pressure on textile companies to manufacture more and eventually bring down prices.
-Over the last two years I have seen this begin to happen very quickly.
+It's only by continuing to create a market for these products that we collectively put pressure on textile companies to manufacture more and eventually bring down prices.
+Over the last two years I have seen this begin to happen.
 Manufacturers are scrambling to get some 'green credentials' around their materials.
 We are at a tipping point and your help and support on this journey to keep clothing out of landfill is incredibly important for everyone's future.

 Thanks for listening and supporting x

 Stephanie Devine - Founder